cybergarage/puzzledb-go/doc/concept.md

 # Key Object

 In PuzzleDB, records, schemas, and indices are all represented as key-value pairs.
-This section explains the format of the key object.
+This section details the format of the key object.

 ## Key Header Specification

-The all key object has a header that reprents the key category, version and stored value type.
-The key header is a 2-byte header that is prepended to every key in the key-value store.
-The key header is reserved as follows:
+Every key object includes a header that specifies the key category, version, and the stored value type.
+The key header is a 2-byte field prepended to every key in the key-value store and is structured as follows:

 <table>
 <colgroup>